craig8196/ss/README.md

 Sometimes you just need a string.
 Whether c-string, UTF8, or binary.

+## Build
+For those unfamiliar with cmake:

+        rmdir build && cd build
+        cmake ..
+        cmake --build .

+For code coverage:

+        cmake -DCODE_COVERAGE=ON ..
+        cmake --build .

+For installation:

+        cd build
+        sudo cmake --install .
+        sudo ldconfig

+Cleanup:

+        rm -rf build

-## Tested
+## Testing
-I believe I've tested enough of the code that it is stable (~99% line coverage).
+I believe I've tested enough of the code that it is stable (~95% line coverage).
+Build tests like you build the project.
 Run tests with:

-        make test
+        ctest -VV

-Run code coverage report with:
+Run code coverage:

-        make test prof=coverage
+        make ccov-prove

+## Acknowledgements
+Thanks to the author of bdd-for-c.
+I have a slightly modified version in `test/`.

 ## Design Philosophy